Have questions about sourdough? This troubleshooting guide offers practical tips and tricks to achieve a bubbly, active

 As with all relationships however, there lies a bit of uncertainty.

 You might ask yourself: “Am I doing this right?
 Why does my starter look different than yours?
 Why is it taking forever to rise?
 Is it dead?”

 That’s why I’ve put together this article for you.

 Two quick things before you begin:

 1.)
 To streamline the process, this post assumes you have a working knowledge of a 100% hydration starter, made from equal parts regular wheat flour and water by weight.
 This is the most common type of sourdough starter.
-If you don’t have a starter, you can try my Beginner Sourdough Starter Recipe.
+If you don’t have a starter, try my Beginner Sourdough Starter Recipe.

 2.)
 This post is also very comprehensive.
 To avoid losing your mind as you digest the details, take your time and read through it a few times until the aha moment strikes!

 Because eventually, it will…